mmKALLL/hellopandora/README.md

-all rights reserved for now
+All rights reserved for now.

-no guarantees
+No guarantees or warranties, express or implied.